stenzek/duckstation/README.md

 1. Clone the respository with submodules (`git clone --recursive` or `git clone` and `git submodule update --init`).
 2. Open the Visual Studio solution `duckstation.sln` in the root, or "Open Folder" for cmake build.
-3. Build, binaries are located in `bin/x64`.
+3. Build solution.
-4. Copy the DLL files from `dep/msvc/bin64` to the binary directory.
+4. Binaries are located in `bin/x64`.
 5. Run `duckstation-x64-Release.exe` or whichever config you used.

 ### Linux